raspberrypilearning/stamping-app/en/step_4.md

 when I receive [add]
 go to (mouse-pointer v)
 stamp
-go to x: (-172) y: (112)
+go to x: ( ) y: ( )
 ```

 **Tip:** The final block are the coordinates of the `go to x: y:`{:class="block3motion"} which return your sprite to its starting position within the menu.
-The srpite will have that location automatically in `Motion block`{:class="block3motion"} so you shouldn't need to change the coordinates.
+The sprite will note that location automatically in `Motion block`{:class="block3motion"} so you shouldn't need to change the coordinates.

 **Add me in: scratch-x/yinMotionBlock-sprite**